SumoLogic/sumologic-documentation/docs/search/search-query-language/operators.md

 ---
 ## replace

-<details><summary><small>Allows you to replace all instances of a specified string with another string.
+<details><summary><small>The <code>replace</code> operator allows you to replace all instances of a specified string with another string.
 You can specify the string to replace with a matching regex or literal text.
 You might use it to find all instances of a name and change it to a new name or to replace punctuation in a field with different punctuation.
 This operator is useful anytime you need to rename something.</small></summary>

 **Syntax**